RB Omiya Ardija

+The club was known as Ōmiya Ardija (大宮アルディージャ, Ōmiya Arudīja), before club administration was taken over by Red Bull GmbH in late November 2024 who renamed the club.

 Crest

-Omiya Ardija's crest features a squirrel on the right, which is the animal of Omiya.
+Ōmiya Ardija's original crest features a squirrel on the right, which is the animal of Omiya.
 On the left, there are 5 lines, which reference the historic roads that run through Omiya, including the famous Nakasendō, which runs to the Hikawa Shrine, right near Nack5 Stadium.

+On 6 November 2024, Ōmiya Ardija officially change crest and name to RB Ōmiya Ardija after being acquired by Red Bull GmbH from 2025.
+The club retained their colours but adopted a new logo which is identical to other Red Bull owned clubs.

+The former nickname of Omiya is Risu, squirrel in Japanese.

 History

 The team were founded in 1968 as NTT Saitama Soccer Selection in Urawa, Saitama and later known as the NTT Kantō Soccer Club in 1969.
 They were first promoted to the Japan Soccer League (JSL) Division 2 in 1987/88, and when the JSL folded, joined the former Japan Football League.

-In 1998 it was separately incorporated as NTT Sport Community K.K. based in Ōmiya to participate in the J. League.
+In 1998 the club was separately incorporated as NTT Sport Community K.K. based in Ōmiya to participate in the J. League.
 The name "Ardija" is a transcription of the Spanish language ardilla (squirrel) which is the mascot of Ōmiya and the park in which their home stadium is located.

-Their matches against Urawa Red Diamonds have been called the "Saitama Derby".
+Their matches against Urawa Red Diamonds have been called the "Saitama derby".

-In 2005–2007 most of Omiya's home matches were held at Saitama Stadium 2002 and Urawa Komaba Stadium due to expansion works at their home ground.
+From 2005 to 2007, most of Ōmiya's home matches were held at Saitama Stadium 2002 and Urawa Komaba Stadium due to expansion works at their home ground.
 In October 2007 the expansion was complete.
-On November 11, the re-opening match was held as a J. League season match between the Ardija and Ōita Trinita (1–2).
+On November 11, the re-opening match was held as a J. League season match between the Ōmiya and Ōita Trinita (1–2).

-Omiya competed in the J1 League following an immediate promotion in 2015 after being relegated in 2014.
-Omiya was relegated again following the 2017 season.
+Ōmiya competed in the J1 League following an immediate promotion in 2015 after being relegated in 2014. Ōmiya was relegated again following the 2017 season.
 They competed in J1 2005 and continued to remain until 2014, following promotion from J2 in 2004 as the second placed team.

+In 2023, Ōmiya were relegated to J3 League after six seasons stint in second division due to worst performance and played third division football for the first time since 1993.

+New ownership

+On 15 February 2024, before the start of the season, Sports Nippon reported that Austrian energy drink maker Red Bull may buy a J.League club, and that Ōmiya Ardija was the leading candidate.
+On July 26 of the same year, the Nihon Keizai Shimbun reported that Red Bull had reached an agreement in principle to buy Ōmiya Ardija.